warnerit/osticket-prereqs/README.md

 </p>
 <p>
-Open Ithe VC_redist.x86 application and also click install on that, this is Microsoft Visual C++ which is neccessary for this installation.
+Open the VC_redist.x86 application and also click install on that, this is Microsoft Visual C++ which is neccessary for this installation.

 </p>